OUR FOUNDERS

-Bob and Abby, proud parents of James (5) and Kellan (3) in Montgomery County, were on the verge of enrolling James in full-day Kindergarten when they stumbled upon a learning center offering a unique approach to education.
-This discovery ignited something unexpected in them, leading them on a journey to build a community of like-minded families ready to challenge the traditional education system.
-Their vision centers on returning children to learning through play and self-driven, project-based education, helping them grow in an environment that encourages curiosity, collaboration, and creativity.
+Bob and Abby, proud parents of James (5) and Kellan (3) in Montgomery County, were on the verge of registering James for full-day Kindergarten when they discovered a learning community offering a different path—one rooted in curiosity, creativity, and connection.
+That moment sparked something unexpected, leading them to envision a place where families could return to learning through play and purpose, not pressure.

-In a world overwhelmed by screen addiction, social media, and growing mental health challenges, this shift is more crucial than ever.
-They’re focused on going back to basics—allowing kids to be kids, learning from one another, and fostering a sense of community.
-This isn't just about a new way to educate children; it's about creating a space where the entire family can thrive, evolve, and grow together.
+In a world overwhelmed by screen addiction, social media, and rising mental health concerns, this shift feels more important than ever.
+Bob and Abby believe in getting back to basics—letting kids be kids, learning through play, and fostering strong family connections.
+This isn't just about a new way to support homeschooling—it’s about creating a space where families can thrive together.

 At Apogee Engage, the goal is simple but powerful: